Team: Hendrik MÃ¼ller, Thomas Frederichs, Tilo von Dobeneck

 Room: University of Bremen, GEO Building, Room 0100

-One of our instruments is equipped with an integrated GPS.
-Both have an omnidirectional sensor (i.e. no dead zones) and fast sampling rates of up to 5 Hz.
+System: We possess four portable GEM GSM-19 Overhauser magnetometers/gradiometers for spatial mapping of the total intensity and (vertical) gradient of the magnetic field.
+Three of our instruments are equipped with integrated GPS receivers.
+All have two omnidirectional sensors (i.e. no dead zones) and fast sampling rates of up to 5 Hz.

 Sensitivity: 0.022 nT @ 1 Hz, (0.015 nT option)